openSUSE-Rust/obs-service-cargo/README.md

 ```

+# Other utilities

+- Bulk Updater (WIP).
+Allows you to update Rust software packages locally.

 # Limitations

 There may be some corner/edge (whatever-you-call-it) cases that will not work with **OBS Service Cargo**.
 Please open a bug